kritikapoojari/json-data-server/README.md

 # json-data-server
 Server json-data for applications.
 Make https://niravkpatel28.github.io/json-server/ url for fetching data.
-This repository will server json data.
+This repository will serve json data.
 To fetch data from a particular folder use the following example https://niravkpatel28.github.io/json-data-server/<folder-name>/<file-name.json>
 e.g. to fetch employees.json simply use the following url